What Is A Permalink And How To Change It?

 Sample URL

-Here, the answer is straightforward.
-Because a slug is sometimes confused with a permalink, it is useful to highlight that a slug is only a part of it, as indicated in the graphic below.
+Slugs are another term you might hear when talking about URLs and permalinks.
+As you can see in the example below, a slug is just one part of the permalink.
 The slug is usually placed at the end of post, page, custom post type, and term (e.g. category) permalinks.

 Permalink example